Eternally-Thriving-Grandmasterism/AlphaProMega-Air/licenses/ETERNAL-MERCY-FLOW-COMMERCIAL-LICENSING-AGREEMENT-v2026.1.md

 _______________________________     ________________
 [Authorized Signatory Name & Title] Date

-**Appendix A – 7 Living Mercy Filters (Refined Structure)**
+**Appendix A – 7 Living Mercy Filters (Refined Examples)**

 The Mercy Covenant is a fundamental and non-waivable condition of this Agreement.
 Licensee shall comply with all seven filters at all times.
 Each filter shall be interpreted in furtherance of the Foundation’s mission of truth, non-harm, joy, abundance, harmony, post-scarcity, and eternal flow.

-1. **Truth**
-   Licensee shall not deceive, mislead, or withhold material information.
+1. **Truth** — Licensee shall not deceive, mislead, or withhold material information in any use, marketing, or representation of the Software.
    *Permitted*: Transparent disclosure of system limitations.
    *Prohibited*: False claims of full autonomy when human oversight is required.

-2. **Non-Harm**
-   Licensee shall not use the Software in any manner that causes or could reasonably cause physical, emotional, environmental, or societal harm.
+2. **Non-Harm** — Licensee shall not use the Software in any manner that causes or could reasonably be expected to cause physical, emotional, environmental, or societal harm.
    *Permitted*: Humanitarian search-and-rescue or medical evacuation tools.
    *Prohibited*: Deployment in autonomous weapons systems or oppressive surveillance.

-3. **Joy-First**
-   Licensee shall prioritize uses that enhance human well-being, creativity, and happiness.
+3. **Joy-First** — Licensee shall prioritize uses that enhance human well-being, creativity, and happiness.
    *Permitted*: Educational flight simulators or creative design tools.
    *Prohibited*: Addictive gambling mechanics or manipulative advertising platforms.

-4. **Abundance**
-   Licensee shall support and accelerate the transition to a Resource-Based Economy.
+4. **Abundance** — Licensee shall support and accelerate the transition to a Resource-Based Economy.
    *Permitted*: Open-sourcing improvements or supporting community RBE pilot projects.
    *Prohibited*: Patenting core mercy-gated algorithms to create monopolies.

-5. **Harmony**
-   Licensee shall ensure the Software respects all life, ecosystems, and cultures.
+5. **Harmony** — Licensee shall ensure the Software respects all life, ecosystems, and cultures.
    *Permitted*: Biodiversity-positive aviation designs that minimize wildlife impact.
    *Prohibited*: Projects that cause habitat destruction or cultural appropriation.

-6. **Post-Scarcity**
-   Licensee shall never use the Software to restrict access to knowledge, technology, or benefits that could be shared freely.
+6. **Post-Scarcity** — Licensee shall never use the Software to restrict access to knowledge, technology, or benefits that could be shared freely.
    *Permitted*: Providing free community licenses for non-profits or educational institutions.
    *Prohibited*: Implementing DRM or paywalls on core mercy-gated features.

-7. **Eternal Flow**
-   Licensee shall provide proper attribution to AlphaProMega-Air, link back to the repository, and share improvements in a spirit of open collaboration.
+7. **Eternal Flow** — Licensee shall provide proper attribution to AlphaProMega-Air, link back to the repository, and share improvements in a spirit of open collaboration.
    *Permitted*: Crediting the Foundation in publications and contributing back enhancements.
    *Prohibited*: Proprietary forks that remove attribution or block community access.